 To Reset your Password or, to not?

 ALWAYS change your password!
 For many, the first step will be to reset their passwords.
 For others, they may rely on Flipboard.
-While Flipboard advised its users that all users’ passwords will be reset, as a precaution, they fail to acknowledge that change will not protect everyone.
+While Flipboard advised its users that all users’ passwords will be reset as a precaution, they fail to acknowledge that change will not protect everyone.
 Something the company lacks to tell those affected is that anyone who remains logged in, from a smartphone or laptop, will NOT receive a password reset notification unless you log out and use Flipboard from another device.
-For best results, we recommend ignoring uncertainty and change your password immediately.
-If you have NOT logged in since March of 2012.
+For best results, we recommend ignoring uncertainty and changing your password immediately if you have NOT logged in since March of 2012.
 This date is important, as it was when the user base reached 20-million subscribers, me included.
-Imagine if that password was used elsewhere, PayPal, Wells Fargo, or Stanford HealthCare?
+Imagine if that password was used elsewhere, such as PayPal, Wells Fargo, or Stanford HealthCare.

 Yes, almost every data breach results in the company’s promising to tighten up security without explaining what this means.
-Read Between the Lines, what’s most concerning is this went on for 10 months according to Flipboard.
-It’s no longer a matter of you’re too small, or they don’t want my data.
+What’s most concerning is this went on for 10 months, according to Flipboard.
+It’s no longer a matter of you’re too small or don’t believe they want your data.

 Read Between the Lines